 You may be forgiven if this is the first time you’ve revisited the science of DNA since High School Biology.
-Depending on what year (or decade) you were a high schooler, it may not even have been on the curriculum then!
+Depending on the year (or decade) that you graduated, it may not even have been on the curriculum then!

 Whatever your academic background, this introduction to DNA aims to provide a scientific foundation upon which you can better understand your own FitnessGenes results.

 DNA (or deoxyribonucleic acid, to give it its full name) is life’s hereditary molecule.
 It’s the information passed on to you from your parents and codes for your core biology.
 It influences everything from how you look, how you grow and develop, and your response to diet and exercise.